jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 syntax-trees.

-Module `nodetree` does not provide any functions for transforming trees, but it provides low-evel functions for navigating trees.
+Module `nodetree` does not provide any functions for transforming trees, but it provides low-level functions for navigating trees.
 These functions cover three different purposes:

-1. Downtree-navigation within the subtree spanned by a prticular node.
+1. Downtree-navigation within the subtree spanned by a particular node.
-2. Uptree- and horizontal navigation to the neigborhood ("siblinings") ancestry of a given node.
+2. Uptree- and horizontal navigation to the neighborhood ("siblings") ancestry of a given node.
 3. Navigation by looking at the string-representation of the tree.